codeequity/codeEquity/docs/part-ceKeyConcepts.md

 project might have an issue: "Add book detail page".
 Without an associated PEQ value, this is not a PEQ issue.
 Once Jessie adds, say, a "1000 PEQ" label to the issue, it becomes a PEQ issue and will be subsequently tracked by CodeEquity software.

+### CodeEquity Project

+A CodeEquity Project is a host repository, along with all of it's related content and views (such as issues, labels and projects), that has been identified as belonging to a CodeEquity Venture, and is under the active custodianship or care of CodeEquity.
+The CodeEquity server guarantees that every CodeEquity Project is in a valid state at all times.
+For example, CodeEquity Projects will never have an issue that has more than 1 PEQ label in it, whereas a host repository that is not a CodeEquity Project will often not place or enforce any restrictions on the labels applied to an issue.
+A CodeEquity Project can belong to exactly 1 CodeEquity Venture (which may own multiple CodeEquity Projects).
+Note that at times when it is clear, we refer to a CodeEquity project in the more general sense of a project (or startup, or even an idea) that has embraced the CodeEquity approach.

 ### CodeEquity Software Framework Mandate